juboyer26/swingy/README.md

 The initial position of the hero is in the center of the map.
 He wins the game if he reaches on of the borders of the map.

 ## Build
-mvn clean

-mvn package
+mvn clean package

 ## Modes
-java -jar target/swingy-1.0-SNAPSHOT.jar console
+java -jar target/swingy-1.0.jar console

-java -jar target/swingy-1.0-SNAPSHOT.jar gui
+java -jar target/swingy-1.0.jar gui